 How do I create the rules that will automate returns based on specific criteria?

-If you'd like to receive returns at multiple addresses or let buyers keep an item they want to return under certain conditions (such as those below a certain price) with an immediate refund, you can now create automation rules based on the following four criteria:
+If you'd like to receive returns at multiple addresses or refund buyers but allow them to keep an item under certain conditions (such as those below), simply create automation rules based on the following four criteria:

 - Items within a certain price range (e.g., if an item's price is between $0 and $10)